Martyn Lloyd-Jones: Later life

-Lloyd-Jones retired from his ministry at Westminster Chapel in 1968, following a major operation.
-He spoke of a belief that God had stopped him from continuing to preach through the New Testament book of the Letter to the Romans in his Friday evening Bible study exposition because he did not personally know enough about "joy in the Holy Spirit", which was to be his next sermon (based on Romans 14:17).
-For the rest of his life, he concentrated on editing his sermons to be published, counselling other ministers, answering letters and attending conferences.
-Perhaps his most famous publication is a 14 volume series of commentaries on the Epistle to the Romans, the first volume of which was published in 1970.
+Lloyd-Jones retired from his ministry at Westminster Chapel in 1968, following a major surgery.
+He later spoke of his personal conviction that God had stopped him from preaching through the New Testament book of Paul's Letter to the Romans in his Friday evening Bible study exposition because he did not experientially know enough about "joy in the Holy Spirit", the subject of his next sermon (based on Romans 14:17).

-Despite spending most of his life living and ministering in England, Lloyd-Jones was proud of his roots in Wales.
-He best expressed his concern for his home country through his support of the Evangelical Movement of Wales: he was a regular speaker at their conferences, preaching in both English and Welsh.
-Since his death, the movement has published various books, in English and Welsh, bringing together selections of his sermons and articles.
+In a 1975 interview, Lloyd-Jones stated:

+For the rest of his life, he concentrated on editing his sermons to be published, counselling other ministers, maintaining correspondence and regularly speaking at conferences.
+Although having spent most of his life living and ministering in England, Lloyd-Jones kept strong ties to his native Wales, including support for the Evangelical Movement of Wales, regularly addressing their English and Welsh language conferences.

 Lloyd-Jones preached for the last time on 8 June 1980 at Barcombe Baptist Chapel.
 After a lifetime of work, he died peacefully in his sleep at Ealing on 1 March 1981, St David's Day.
-He was buried at Newcastle Emlyn, near Cardigan, west Wales.
-A well-attended thanksgiving service was held at Westminster Chapel on 6 April.
+His body was laid to rest at Newcastle Emlyn, near Cardigan, west Wales, with the memorial being held at Westminster Chapel on 6 April.

-Since his death, there have been various publications regarding Lloyd-Jones and his work, most popularly a biography in two volumes by Iain Murray.
+Since his death, there have been various publications regarding Lloyd-Jones and his work, including a popular biography in two volumes by Iain Murray.